Kash Patel: Inside the Israel-Hamas Conflict and Politicization of National Security

 It's outrageous.

-Um what what is it that they're gonna be looking for?
+What is it that they're going to be looking for?

 Well, that's the thing.

-If they could identify, if they found a group of people in the military, a unit somewhere that had these crazy associations with a white supremacy group or uh, you know, a black panther association or things like that, then they would be justified in looking at that group's connections and networks to properly root it out.
+If they could identify, if they found a group of people in the military, a unit somewhere that had these crazy associations with a white supremacy group or a Black Panther Association or things like that, then they would be justified in looking at that group's connections and networks to properly root it out.

-But now they're saying we're gonna look at every single person, and not just we, the sell they're making to the American people, and this is um their version of safeguarding America's interest is a total pretext by shipping it out to a private company.
+But now they're saying we're going to look at every single person, and not just we, the sale they're making to the American people, and this is their version of safeguarding America's interests is a total pretext by shipping it out to a private company.

-So now we're spending taxpayer dollars, now we're spending probably 10 times more than what it would have cost us to do internally to fund some company who's probably has their hand in the till with the Democratic National Party if the past is any prologue.
+So now we're spending taxpayer dollars, now we're spending probably 10 times more than what it would have cost us to do internally to fund some company who probably has their hand in the till with the Democratic National Party, if the past is any prologue.

 And they're going to tell the United States military what is and isn't appropriate on social media, I think it's just ridiculous on its face.

-Um what is then what is the real purpose?
+What is then, what is the real purpose?

-Why why this sort of the this phantom that you've been describing?
+Why this sort of this phantom that you've been describing?

 If the American people don't understand that the men and women in uniform routinely root out and report through their chain of command improper behavior, then I think we've just completely lost our way.